deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 * I will grade your tweets each week as Pass/Fail based on completion.
   * If you don't submit at least *two* tweets, you get a 0 for the week.
   * If you submit two tweets but they are UNsubstantial (see below), you will recieve a 5 out of 10.
+  * Please tweet *throughout* the week as readings are assigned.
+If I see you only posting on Sundays, I reserve the right to give you a 0.
 * I will count retweets as long as you add a *substantial* comment.
 * I will count *substantial* replies to other people's posts.